chapmancbVCU/chappy-php-starter/docs/unit_tests.md

 **Naming Conventions**
 - A PHPUnit enforced rule requires that each test case within your class begins with the word `test`.
 - In order to properly use filtering file this framework prevents you from creating files/classes with the same name across test suites with the `make:test` command.
+The filtering command also enforces this rule.
+- The name of your test case functions in all of your classes must be unique.
+Otherwise you will get confusing messages regarding assertions even when filtering.

 <br>